-Epilogue: Endless possibilities
+Epilogue: Endless Possibilities

-Wade opened a carpentry business in town.
+Wade opened a carpentry business.
 At first, things were a bit slow.
 No one really paid him any mind because there were plenty of more established carpenters in town.
 But, as always he could rely on his crew to help him.
 Ron and Yori requested that Wade build a home for them on some land that they purchased.
 Wade eagerly jumped at the chance to help his friends and to show off his skills.

 "It's no problem, Wade!
 I want to help you with your dream and your future!"
 Kim declared, getting on task quickly.

-"Ron can actually work magic if he has the time, the right stuff, and steady ground apparently," Monique declared, grabbing for one of the many bowls on the large table the crew was sitting around.
+"Ron can actually work magic if he has the time, the right stuff, and steady ground apparently," Monique declared, grabbing for one of the many bowls on the large table the crew sat around.
 Betty and Vivian joined them on the venture, enjoying the grub just as much as everyone else.

 The table was covered in food.
 It was either in deep bowls or large plates.
 They were grabbing what they wanted and put the food on their own plates.
 Everyone had a stack of food and did not seem to be letting up.

 "He is quite the chef," Vivian agreed, taking some flat bread and dipping it in a food that she could not even identify.
 She just knew it was damned tasty.

 "I can assume you guys were never hurting for good food while out to sea," Betty remarked, finishing up one morsel and starting on another.